GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 //====== Feature extraction
 *Feature extraction*

-Observing the state of the simulator represents an essential feature set of our library.
+Observing the simulator's state represents an essential feature set of our library.
 Potential downstream usages may require different kinds of monitoring.

 *Spatial information.*